 The impressive bracelet has a substantial 18ct yellow gold interlinked snake style wristband which secures to the reverse with a push fit catch and fine link security chain.

-The anterior face of the bracelet is ornamented with a circular design incorporating a subtly domed turquoise panel accented with an applied six point 9ct yellow gold star embellished with nineteen old cut diamonds, graduating in size, totalling 0.54ct.
+The anterior face of the Victorian bracelet is ornamented with a circular design incorporating a subtly domed turquoise panel accented with an applied six point 9ct yellow gold star embellished with nineteen old cut diamonds, graduating in size, totalling 0.54ct.

 The turquoise is encircled with an applied, interlacing rope twist decorated frame, which is encircled with a fancy rope twist border.